Kitchen Divas

 • In a bowl combine the brown sugar, garlic, paprika, salt and pepper.

-• Remove the pork chops from their package, wash and thoroughly dry.
+• Remove the pork chops from their package and pat dry.

 • Rub the brown sugar mixture all over both sides of dry the pork chops.
 Use all of the spice mixture.